 Revenue publishes list of companies tapping State for wage support

-List 0f 66,500 businesses includes some of Ireland’s leading and most profitable brands
+List of 66,500 businesses includes some of Ireland’s leading and most profitable brands

 Some of the biggest and most profitable brands and companies operating in Ireland have benefitted from the Government’s Covid-19 wage support scheme.